-L-Theanine is usually sourced from green tea but is also naturally-occurring in a certain species of mushroom (Xerocomus badius) and two species of camellia (C. japonica and C. sasanqua).
+L-Theanine is usually sourced from green tea but is also naturally occurring in a certain mushroom species (Xerocomus badius) and two species of camellia (C. japonica and C. sasanqua).

 L-Theanine’s ability to provide relaxation while also improving the attention instead of providing sedation allows it to work well with many stimulants because it can take the “edge” off them and make them easier to tolerate.

 For this reason, it’s often paired with caffeine.

 One of L-theanine’s unique aspects is it easily crosses the blood-brain barrier.
 Due to that, you can feel the benefits quickly—typically within 30-40 minutes.